Sladix/Restrict-Taxonomies/readme.txt

 1. Upload the restrict-taxonomies folder to to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Configure the plugin in Settings > Restrict Taxonomies
+1. Choose the taxonomies *AND* the corresponding post types

 == Frequently Asked Questions ==